Please select your state

 The Employee Rights Act provides protections for local businesses and entrepreneurs

-The Employee Rights Act would allow for secret ballot elections and strike votes
+The Employee Rights Act would allow for secret ballot elections

 Much like American voters enjoy secret ballot protections voting for candidates in federal, state, and local elections, workers deserve and strongly support a permanent guarantee that their votes for or against union representation are secure and private.